Azure/azure-service-operator/docs/hugo/content/reference/containerservice/v1api20230315preview.md

 </em>
 </td>
 <td>
-<p>Groups: A list of group names that compose the stage.
-The groups will be updated in parallel.
-Each group name can only appear once in the UpdateRun.</p>
+<p>Groups: Defines the groups to be executed in parallel in this stage.
+Duplicate groups are not allowed.
+Min size: 1.</p>
 </td>
 </tr>
 <tr>